After you order a long-term measurement, an account is created for you within 1-2 days.

 Weighting

-Choose a weighting curve to reflect human perception:
+Choose a weighting curve to weight each frequency band according to human perception:

 Z - linear (no weighting)

-A - approximates 40 phon curve; standard legal metric
+A - approximates 40 phon curve; standard legal metric, representing human perception

 C - based on 80 phon curve; for loud sounds

-ISO 389-7 P1 - threshold of hearing for the most sensitive 1 % of listeners
+ISO 389-7 P1 - threshold of hearing for the most sensitive 1 % of listeners; values below 0 dB can be considered inaudible

 PeakSmoothing